 In addition, donations allow the Foundation to maintain its financial assistance program and to ensure that NCS students have access to health services adapted to their needs.
 Donors’ contributions also allow the Foundation to update its equipment, maintain its practice spaces and continue to invest in circus arts research.

-Developed by the NCS, the Circus at School project aims to introduce elementary school students to circus arts.
+Developed by the NCS, the Circus at School project aims to introduce students aged 6 to 17 to circus arts.
 Following an inclusive and non-competitive approach, the Circus at School activities are accessible to all young people, regardless of their physical, intellectual or social abilities.

 Your donations will allow elementary school students to be introduced to the practice of circus arts.